maksliu/valid/README.md

 ## Getting Started

 The ozzo-validation package mainly includes a set of validation rules and two validation methods.
-You use validation rules to describe how a value should be considered valid, and you call either `validation.Validate()` or `validation.ValidateStruct()` to validate the value.
+You use validation rules to describe how a value should be considered valid, and you call either `valid.Validate()` or `valid.ValidateStruct()` to validate the value.

 ### Installation